How to Soundproof a Hollow Door

 • Solid-core is a wooden-core door, sometimes with an external wooden veneer used for interiors.

-• Hollow-core is a primarily veneer door with an air-filled core used for interiors.
+• Hollow-core is primarily a veneer door with an air-filled core used for interiors.

 What Is Inside a Hollow-Core Door?